nihadamirov/nihadamirov/README.md

 - 👋  Hi, I'm Nihad Amirov
-- 👀 I'm developing myself as a Backend Developer
+- 👀 I'm developing myself as a Software Developer
 - 🌱 I'm currently learning new technologies
 - 💞️ I'm open to collaborating and working on projects together
 - 📫 You can reach me via email or LinkedIn: